 How often should you tune your skis?

 Tuning your (touring) skis doesn't need to be done as frequently as waxing.
 However, it's important to keep the edges sharp for good grip.
 The frequency of tuning depends on your activities and the conditions.
 If you use your skis extensively for an extended period, consider tuning your skis every two to three weeks.
-You can also test the need by running your finger along the edge of your ski.
-If you feel any rough spots, it is time for a tuning.
+You can also test the need by gently running your finger along the edge of your ski.
+If you feel any bumps (burrs), then it's time for a tuning.

 Waxing and tuning your (touring) skis yourself